It’s the Golden Age

 Picnic– and the great musicals, My Fair Lady, West Side Story,

-(where Sondheim sucks up to Leonard Bernstein and gazes in adoration
+(where Leonard Bernstein is overawed by Stephen Sondheim and gazes in adoration

 hit the Blue Note with, and dig Coltrane and Miles.
 Then to the drug store